-I talk a lot about using a Stud Finder to find the proper place to hang things onto your walls.
-My Zircon Stud Sensor is one of the number one tools in my tool box.
-I have showcased the Zircon HD70 in the past that you can read up on here.
-Additionally I share a youtube video with step by step usage here.
-It’s an amazing stud sensor at a great price.
+I’ve talked a lot about using a Stud Finder to find the proper place to hang things onto your walls on my past blogs.
+My Zircon Stud Sensor HD70 is one of the most used tools in my tool box.
+If you haven’t seen my step-by-step guide on how to use on YT you can watch (here).
+It’s an amazing stud sensor at a great price!

 MultiScanner® HD900c OneStep® multifunction stud finder locates studs, metal, and live AC electrical wiring behind walls, floors, and ceilings.
 The advanced ColorTripTM display lights green in stud scan, blue in metal, and red in live AC scan modes.
 Screen flashes, or lights, red to alert the presence of live AC in Stud, DeepScan®, and Metal Scan modes.
 A 4-mode switch makes it easy to change modes, while the ultra-bright display screen, SpotLite® Pointer, and audio tone all indicate the location of the target.